SamirAroudj/BaseProject/README.md

 - ZLib (license: https://zlib.net/zlib_license.html): https://zlib.net/

 # Building for Windows
+- Do not use relative paths with CMake!
 - download the source code with "git clone https://github.com/SamirAroudj/BaseProject.git" into some root folder path/BaseProject
 - create a build folder within the BaseProject root directory: path/BaseProject/Build
 - run CMake configure within path/BaseProject/Build as Build or binaries directory and path/BaseProject as source directory